michaelpreciado/Planter/README.md

 # Plant Tracker 🌱

-A beautiful React Native app for tracking your plants with a cute Tamagotchi-style interface.
-Built with Expo, TypeScript, and NativeWind.
+A sleek **Next.js** web application for tracking your plants with a cute Tamagotchi-style interface.
+Built with TypeScript and Tailwind CSS.

 ## Features